bahabh/project/README.md

 ------

 - Export/clone [project](https://gitlab.com/mark.cesario/demos/docker-review-app)
-- Docker installed and running on your laptop
+- Instal Docker where you will install the GitLab Runner
-- Add GitLab Shell Executor Runner on your laptop to your project
+- Install the  Shell Executor Runner on your endpointy (in my case on my Macbook)
-- Review both Dockerfile and .gitlab-ci.yml files
+- Review both the Dockerfile and .gitlab-ci.yml files
+- Have both the GitLab project and terminal window opens as you demonstrate the shell-based Docker Review Appp demo